-California Education Code (EC) Section 60811 requires the State Board of Education to approve standards for English language development (ELD) for pupils whose primary language is a language other than English.
-These standards shall be comparable in rigor and specificity to the standards for English language arts, mathematics, and science.
+California Education Code (EC) Section 60811 requires the State Board of Education to approve English language development (ELD) standards for pupils identified as English learners.
+The standards shall be comparable in rigor and specificity to the standards for English language arts (ELA), mathematics, and science.

 - ELD Standards